Poison Ivy (character): Batman

 In Gothtopia, Batman comes to her rescue when he realizes she was telling him the truth, even though he put her in Arkham.
 First she punches him for not believing her claims, and then she kisses him for coming to her rescue, poisoning him with her mind control toxin.
 Resisting it, he warns that they would be best off helping each other for now.
 Thanks to her own resistance and the kiss he received, both Batman and Ivy become immune to Scarecrow's gas effect.

-In the 2021 Fear State Comic Series, Batman: 113 features an exploration into Batman's mind and shows Poison Ivy kissing him, along with both Catwoman and Talia al Ghul seemingly confirming towards a past relationship between the two characters in the current canon universe.
+In the 2021 Fear State Comic Series, Batman: 113 features an exploration into Batman's mind and shows Poison Ivy kissing him, alongside both Catwoman and Talia al Ghul seemingly confirming towards a past relationship between the two characters in the current canon universe.
+In the thirteenth issue of the Poison Ivy Solo Series, Bruce refers to their past romantic relationship when talking to Pamela once she returns to Gotham.

 The relationship even briefly deviated from the Batman/Ivy relationship into a Bruce/Pamela one when, in the comic series Batman: Gotham Knights, he helps her return to normal.